 About Art at Kings Oaks

-Art at Kings Oaks reimagines an 1837 barn and an 18th-century stone sheep barn-turned 20th-century chapel near Newtown, Pennsylvania, as unique settings for art to inhabit.
-Art at Kings Oaks is an annual invitational group exhibition that features the work of local, national, and international artists.
-The artist-led exhibition is co-directed by painter Alex Cohen and theatre artist Clara Weishahn.
-Located one hour from Philadelphia and two hours from New York City, Art at Kings Oaks was initiated in 2012 by Bucks County painter Alex Cohen and nearby artists.
-While the exhibition traditionally takes place over the first three weeks in October, inquires regarding artwork that has been exhibited at Kings Oaks are welcome year-round.
+Art at Kings Oaks reimagines an 1839 stone barn and chapel near Newtown, Pennsylvania, as unique settings for art to inhabit.
+Art at Kings Oaks is an invitational group exhibition and event space which features the work of local, national, and international artists.
+The artist-led exhibition is co-directed by Bucks County painter Alex Cohen and theatre artist Clara Weishahn.
+Located one hour from Philadelphia and two hours from New York City, Art at Kings Oaks was initiated in 2012 by Cohen and nearby artists.
+While the exhibition traditionally takes place over a three-week period each autumn, inquires regarding artwork that has been exhibited at Kings Oaks are welcome year-round.

 Art at Kings Oaks